cbrown5/msc-review-rates/README.md

 - Random across trips within vessels: Selected trips have a proportion (p_sets_select) of their sets monitored

 **p_sets_select Parameter:**
-- When p_sets_select = 1: All sets within selected vessels/trips are monitored (traditional approach)
+- When p_sets_select = 1: All sets within selected vessels/trips are monitored
 - When p_sets_select < 1: Only a random subset of sets within selected vessels/trips are monitored
-- This parameter allows modeling partial monitoring within selected units, which may be more realistic for electronic monitoring systems
+- This parameter allows modeling partial data review within monitored units, which may be more realistic for electronic monitoring systems

 ### Catch statistic estimation